Berl-cloud/Exploratory-Data-Analysis-Projcts/Social Media Data Analysis/README.md

     - Applied pandas functions for handling missing data and outliers.

 - **Statistical Analysis:**
-    - Utilized statistical methods from libraries like NumPy and SciPy.
+    - Utilized statistical methods from libraries like NumPy.

 - **Data Visualization:**
     - Created visualizations using matplotlib and seaborn.